apacheli/community-docs/src/responding_to_an_interaction.md

 ```

 Once deferred, the client will see a loading state.
 This helps the user know
 that the bot is taking time to process the request.
+You are expected to follow
+up with a message later.

+If you have successfully deferred your message, your time will be increased to
+15 minutes.
+It is important to know that this time increase is not limited to
+message deferring&mdash;you are allowed to use interaction HTTP endpoints during
+this time.

 ---